 You can purchase the Pathlights individually or in multipacks from retailers like Amazon and Best Buy, so you can start small and extend your lighting as your budget and designs permit.
-They are battery-powered and will require a Ring Bridge to be controlled by Alexa and connected with your other Ring devices.
+They are battery-powered and require a Ring Bridge to be controlled by Alexa and connected with your other Ring devices.

-These pathlights will not only protect your home, but they will enhance its evening curb appeal.
+These Pathlights will not only protect your home, but they will enhance its evening curb appeal.

 Home safe home

-As much as I love the Ring Video Doorbell 3 Plus, if I had to pick a runner-up for best Ring product, the Ring Alarm kit just might be it.
-In fact, I've been eyeballing getting a version of this setup for my home for the past few months, and I might just be ready to pull the trigger.
+As much as I love the Ring Video Doorbell 3 Plus, if I had to pick a runner-up for the best Ring product, the Ring Alarm kit just might be it.
+I've been eyeballing getting a version of this setup for my home for the past few months, and I might just be ready to pull the trigger.

 At just around $200 for a five-piece starter kit, Ring gives you all of the functionality of a more expensive alarm system, with hooks into Amazon's Alexa smart voice assistant.
-You can ask Alexa to arm or disarm your system, and with Ring Protect you can have professional monitoring for as little as $10/month.
+You can ask Alexa to arm or disarm your system, and with Ring Protect, you can have professional monitoring for as little as $10/month.
 This set is perfect for smaller homes up to 1,500 square feet, but you can always purchase additional components as you need to extend the protection to fit your space.

 Ring's smart security system is affordable and easy to set up.
 Plus, you can use Alexa to help control your system and add professional monitoring services.